EudyContreras/Skeleton-Bones/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea or feature to help improve Bones
+about: Suggest an idea for this project
-title: Feature request or Suggestion
+title: ''
-labels: enhancement
+labels: ''
-assignees: EudyContreras
+assignees: ''

 ---